kkinnear/zprint/README.md

 #### :wrap? <text style="color:#A4A4A4;"><small>true</small></text>

 Wrap a comment if it doesn't fit within the width.
-Works hard to preserve the initial part of the line.
+Works hard to preserve the initial part of the line and word wraps the end.
+Does not pull subsequent lines up on to a wrapped line.

 #### :count? <text style="color:#A4A4A4;"><small>false</small></text>